 Let users edit values in the same place as they are displayed.
 Provide an easy way to let users edit parts of a page without having to be redirected to an edit page.
 Typically, hover effects are used to invite editing.

 The Inplace Editor pattern allows for localized editing of elements on the fly.
 The pattern provides ease of editing by placing the controls right next to the elements they affect.

-An element of a page, for instance a title, is shown as it would normally appear viewing the page without admin rights.
-However, once the logged in user has his mouse over the element, its background color is highlighted and a tooltip is shown prompting the user to click the element to edit it.
-Once the user clicks the element, it is transformed into an input field (text, dropdown, etc.) as well as a save button and a cancel button.
+For example, when in editing mode of an application, a page title element will display editing controls when the user hovers their mouse over it.
+The elements background color is highlighted and a tooltip is shown prompting the user to click the element to edit it.
+Once the user clicks the element, it is transformed into an input field (text, dropdown, etc.).
+A save button and a cancel button are also displayed.
 Often, the input field matches the styling of the original element.
-So that if the original element was a header written in size 20pt, the size of the font in the input field would also be 20pt.
-This styling is made to ensure that the user can connect the original element with the new replaced editable element.
+If the original element was a header written in size 20pt, the size of the font in the input field would also be 20pt.
+This styling is mirrored to ensure that the user can connect the original element with the new editable

 The user can then edit the value of the input field (which is the same as the original elements value) and click save or cancel.
-If ‘save’ is clicked, the value is saved through and AJAX call to the underlying database, and the view of the element is changed back to the original (for instance the header without the edit input field), but now with the new value.
-If cancel is clicked, the view element is changed back to the original without any changes that might have been written in the edit input field.
+If ‘save’ is clicked, the value is saved through an AJAX call to the underlying database, the value of the element is updated and the element is returned to normal view.
+If cancel is clicked, the element is changed back to the original view without any changes.

 An in-place editor provides an easy way to let the user edit parts of a page without having to be redirected to an edit page.
 Instead, the user can just click around on a page and edit the elements he or she wishes to change – without reloading the page.

 I would add a bullet to the usage list: